compose-regexp/compose-regexp.js/README.md

 # compose-regexp.js

 > Build and compose *maintainable* regular exprssions in JavaScript.

-Avoid ReDOS!
+> ReDOS, begone!

 ## Why you may need this lib

 Regular exprssions don't do justice to regular grammars.

 Complex RegExps hard to read, debug and modify.
-For code reuse, programers often resort to source string concatenation which is error prone and even less readable than RegExp literals.
+For code reuse, we often resort to source string concatenation which is error prone and even less readable than RegExp literals.

 Also, the matching engines are, by spec, required to backtrack on match failures.
-This can enable surprising behavior, and even the ReDOS attack where exponential backtracking triggers a very heavy computation that can freeze your programs for hours or years.
+This can enable surprising behavior, and even the ReDOS attack where maliciously crafted input triggers exponential backtracking, a heavy computation that can freeze programs for hours if not for years.

 **`compose-regexp` to the rescue!**